 Add value to your catalog by providing additional content

-In today’s world the consumers are “on-demanding” and therefore, it’s not good enough to offer the minimum in terms of product support.
+In today’s world, consumers are “on-demanding” and therefore, it’s not good enough to offer the minimum in terms of product support.
 So an OEM can’t just publish a non-searchable PDF parts manual and call it a day, at least not if they want to stay in business.

-OEMs have the ability to provide buyers with warranty information, inspection certifications, operating instructions and other proprietary data which puts them into a unique position.
+OEMs have the ability to provide buyers with warranty information, inspection certifications, operating instructions, and other proprietary data which puts them in a unique position.
 They can turn this information into a competitive differentiator by exposing as much as possible to users.